JohnnyRouddro/TabPad/README.md

 # Current Limitations
   * Diagonal movement keys are yet to be implemented.
   * Works only in games running in windowed mode (no fullscreen support yet).
+  * TabPad may not work properly in portrait mode.
+Support for portrait mode will be improved once all features are implemented for landscape mode.